<<< Football News Main Page

 ibdabo@hotmail.com

-17/02/04.
+CAF's Disciplinary Actions in CAN 2004 17/02/04.
 The confederation of African football (CAF) has taken series of disciplinary measures following some awful scenes, which occurred during the African Nations cup in Tunisia.
 The ruling body's move is to clamp down on violent conducts in African football and some players, officials and football associations have all been affected by these disciplinary mesures.
 Some will have to pay fines while others will face lengthy bans for unsporting behavior.

 Tunisia striker Zaid Jaziri was accused of verbally accusing the match co-coordinator during the quarterfinals match against Senegal.
 CAF has fined the Tunisia football Association about $ 500 following this move.